nicholasluimy/unity-webRTC/readme.md

+# THIS REPO IS IN DISARRAY

+### The proof of concept for this project can be found at fomosumo.com

+However, the code for this project lies in two detached branches, `client` and `host`.

+A refactor is in the works but it is slow because there doesn't seem to really be a demand (?) for this (most use cases can get by with a socket server)

+Refactoring is currently WIP in the `refactorWIP` branch.
+If you're interested to contribute to this project and help make the package a reality, feel free to contact us!

+# END NOTICE

 This repo contains two separate applications:
  1) A JS layer to interface with a Unity3d compiled WebGL application
  2) A JS application to serve as a controller-client